Shigeki Tanaka R2 Damascus Gyuto 210 mm

 All products are shipped within 24 hours.
 We offer same day shipping for products ordered by 12pm.
 Please allow 4-7 business days for your shipment to arrive with standard shipping.
 Expedited shipping options are also available at checkout.

-We offer free shipping on orders over $150 CAD / $120 USD in the US and Canada.
+We offer free shipping on orders within Canada over $150 CAD and free shipping on orders to the US over $200 USD.

 Curbside pick-up is available at both our Hamilton and Etobicoke locations.